As a small update for the previous post, here is a freebie for all Singaporeans, who want to stitch the official SG50 red dot 🙂

 > Download The Savior on the Sands church pattern

-Continuing the Mayan theme that started with the Lizard is the second pattern for ethnic cross-stitch cushions – the Mayan turtle.
+Continuing the ethnic theme that started with the Lizard is the second pattern for ethnic cross-stitch cushions – the Ethnic turtle.

-This pattern for making a cross-stitch cushion was heavily inspired by Mayan culture.
+This pattern for making a cross-stitch cushion was heavily inspired by ethnic culture.
 An ethnic-styled lizard curles over the Mayan symbol for water (bottom right).
-It is the first in the Mayan-series cushions I designed and I even cross-stiched this one in a real cushion (photo inside!).
+It is the first in the cushion series I designed and I even cross-stiched this one in a real cushion (photo inside!).

 A typical Tunisian door painted in blue and surrounded by flowers, an embroidery that will be a nice gift to all fans of North Africa.